 Turn off notifications and keep your desktop neat and clutter-free.

-This tip is useful if you’re hosting the meeting.
+This tip is useful if you’re hosting a meeting.
 Ensure that everyone is on the same page by wrapping up the meeting with a summary of the discussion and action items.

 |Focus just on the meet||Do other work simultaneously|